Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Proof of

-Step 1.
+{\textbf{Proof of \cref{thm:s1}:}}\\ Step 1.
 We show that the value for the optimal solution, $f^*$, can be restricted within $[-1,1]$.
-That is, the following lemma holds. \begin{snewlemma} For any feasible decision function $f(h)$, define $\widetilde f(h)=\min(\max(f(h),-1),1)$ as the truncated $f$ at -1 and 1.
-Then $\widetilde f$ is non-inferior to $f$. \end{snewlemma}
+That is, the following lemma holds. \begin{lemma} For any feasible decision function $f(h)$, define $\widetilde f(h)=\min(\max(f(h),-1),1)$ as the truncated $f$ at -1 and 1.
+Then $\widetilde f$ is non-inferior to $f$. \end{lemma}